jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

     return recom
 ```

-    Top 293 subreddits contribute a total of 65.0 % to the total subreddits in the dataset
+Below are some recommendation demo based on the output of our SVD model using the entire dataset of 15K users and ~29 subreddits.

 ## Recommendation Demo 1